wandb/docs/docs/guides/hosting/iam/manage-organization.md

 5. Within the modal that appears, provide a new name for your organization and select the **Save name** button.

 ## Add and manage users

+Understanding how users and members are managed is an essential part of getting the most out of organizations and what you can do with Weights & Biases.
+Weights & Biases provides admins with several ways to allow a user to become an Organization members:

 Use your organization's dashboard to invite users, assign or update a user's role, remove users from your organization, assign the billing administrator, and more.